-Less than a year after Prime Minister Srettha came to power in a deadlocked general election, Thailand's politics have once again been thrown into turmoil by the Constitutional Court's decision to remove him from office on Wednesday.
+Less than a year after Prime Minister Srettha came to power in a deadlock general election in Thailand, Thai politics is once again plunged into instability by the Constitutional Court's decision on Wednesday to remove him from office.

-Former Thai Prime Minister Srettha Thavisin speaks after being removed from office by the Thai Constitutional Court at Government House, in Bangkok, Thailand, August 14, 2024.
+Former Thai Prime Minister Srettha Thavisin speaks after being removed from office by the Thai Constitutional Court at Government House in Bangkok, Thailand, on August 14, 2024.
 Photo: Reuters

-Currently, the Pheu Thai Party is facing a choice between Mr. Chaikasem Nitisiri, a veteran figure in the party, and Ms. Paetongtarn Shinawatra, daughter of former Prime Minister Thaksin Shinawatra.
+Currently, the Pheu Thai Party is facing a choice between Chaikasem Nitisiri, a veteran figure within the party, and Paetongtarn Shinawatra, the daughter of former Prime Minister Thaksin Shinawatra.

-Choosing Ms Paetongtarn could be risky given her family history in politics, with both her father and aunt having been ousted as Thai prime minister in previous coups.
+The selection of Ms. Paetongtarn could be risky due to her family's history in politics , with both her father and aunt having been removed from the position of Prime Minister of Thailand in previous coups.

-The Pheu Thai Party alliance currently has 314 seats in the Thai House of Representatives and is expected to have no difficulty electing a new prime minister if the coalition holds.
+The Pheu Thai Party coalition currently holds 314 seats in the Thai House of Representatives and is expected to have no difficulty electing a new prime minister if the coalition remains strong.

-However, the final decision on choosing Mr. Srettha's replacement will greatly affect the future of the Pheu Thai Party in Thai politics and Ms. Shinawatra's political destiny.
+However, the final decision on choosing Srettha's replacement will significantly impact the future of the Pheu Thai Party in Thai politics and the political fate of Shinawatra.

 Hong Hanh (according to Reuters)